Skin Malignancy

 See figure 2 for image of squamous cell carcinoma.

-Lesions are usually hyperkeratotic, crusty and inflamed with thick scales, often on sun exposed sites such as the face.
+Lesions are usually hyperkeratotic, crusty and inflamed with thick scales, often on sun-exposed sites such as the face.
+These can metastasise and be aggressive and would necessitate an urgent referral.

 Melanoma